How to get from Venice to Croatia? Many travelers like starting their holiday in Venice and end with a few days along the Croatian coast!

 If you are visiting Italy and you don’t have enough time to visit much of Croatia, I’m sure you will be glad about to know you can take fast ferries that connect Venice to some most beautiful Istria peninsula towns like Umag, Porec, Rovinj, Pula, Rabac and all the way to Losinj island.

-Please use the search box engine to find all information about Venice (Venezia) ferry port, and ferry destinations to Istria peninsula.
+You can use this search box engine to find live information about Venice (Venezia) ferry port, and ferry destinations to Istria peninsula.
 It will show you current schedules, timetables and prices for all Venice to Croatia ferry rides.

 Check fares, timetable & BOOK your trip to Croatia from Venice:

 - Choose the starting town (Venice) to Istria towns (Croatia).
 See the map.

 - Then choose your return route if you’re going to return to Venice.